 - Amoral Attorney: Lindsey, of course.

 - Battle Discretion Shot: As Angel and Tina step out of a hotel elevator, two men grab Angel and pull him back into the elevator just as the doors close, while Stacy and his associate drag Tina away.
-When the elevator doors re-open, Angel is standing over the unconscious bodies of his assailants.
+We hear the roar that always accompanies Angel's Game Face, and when the elevator doors re-open, Angel is standing over the unconscious bodies of his assailants.

-- Beard of Evil / The Dragon: Russell Winters' swarthy-looking henchman, Stacy.
+- Beard of Evil/The Brute: Russell Winters' swarthy-looking henchman, Stacy.

-- Bond One-Liner: When Doyle asks how that business with Russell turned out, Angel deadpans, "He went into the light."
+- When Doyle asks how that business with Russell turned out, Angel deadpans, "He went into the light."

 - Broken Bird: Poor Tina.

 - Car Fu: After (finally) locating his vehicle, Angel races to intercept Tina's kidnapper before he can leave the parking garage.
 Angel and the henchman play chicken in their car, and the henchman loses, crashing into a parked car.